kokob42/woocommerce-email-inquiry-cart-options/readme.txt

 1. Install and activate the plugin

-2. Go to WooCommerce > Settings > Email & Cart tab
+2. Go to WooCommerce > Email & Cart Options

 3. Select the global settings you require.